gamtiq/frontend-tools/README.md

 * [ForerunnerDB](http://www.forerunnerdb.com) - a NoSQL JavaScript JSON database with a query language based on MongoDB (with some differences) and runs on browsers and Node.js.
 * [LokiJS](https://github.com/techfort/LokiJS) - a document oriented database written in javascript.
 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.
 Runs in node (including cordova/phonegap and node-webkit), nativescript and the browser.
 * [Lowdb](https://github.com/typicode/lowdb) - a small local database for small projects (powered by lodash API).
-* [nanoSQL](https://nanosql.io/) - universal database layer for the client, server & mobile devices.
+* [nanoSQL](https://nanosql.io/), [Github repo](https://github.com/only-cliches/Nano-SQL) - universal database layer for the client, server & mobile devices.
 It's like Lego for databases.
 * [NeDB](https://github.com/louischatriot/nedb) - embedded persistent or in memory database for Node.js, nw.js, Electron and browsers, 100% JavaScript, no binary dependency.
 * [PGlite](https://pglite.dev/) - lightweight WASM Postgres with real-time, reactive bindings.
 * [PouchDB](https://pouchdb.com/) - an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.
 It enables applications to store data locally while offline, then synchronize it with CouchDB and compatible servers when the application is back online, keeping the user's data in sync no matter where they next login.